Chart Color Schemes

 Educational outcomes in Clifton - Greenmount fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate of 15.5% falls significantly below the Australian average of 30.4%.
+The area's university qualification rate is 15.5%, significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 11.5%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.9%).
-Vocational credentials are prevalent, with 41.9% of residents aged 15+ holding such qualifications, including advanced diplomas (11.7%) and certificates (30.2%).
+Bachelor degrees are most common at 11.5%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.9%).
+Vocational credentials are prevalent, with 41.9% of residents aged 15+ holding such qualifications - advanced diplomas at 11.7% and certificates at 30.2%.

 Frequently Asked Questions - Education